ecosoft-odoo/infra/README.md

    - **database_test** is database name of test
    - **postgres_user** is user of postgres
    - **filestore_dir** is path of filestore odoo
-3. Make sure found /var/scripts, if it doesn't have please create.
+3. Make sure /var/scripts exists, if it doesn't have please create.
    - mkdir /var/scripts
 4. Copy copy_database.sh to directory of scripts
    - cp copy_database.sh /var/scripts